johnhany97/COM1001/README.md

-COM1001 Semester 1 Assignment
+Flood it
 =====================

 Details
 ---------------
 This is the assignment for COM1001 module at The University of Sheffield during the academic year 2016/17.
-Requirement was to design a game called "Flood It".
+Requirement was to design a game called "Flood It". (online example: http://unixpapa.com/floodit/)

 Grade: 92/100